amkatrutsa/latex-sty/README.md

 # latex-sty

-This repository is for storing and maintaining style files for my LaTex documents.
+This repository is for storing and maintaining style files for my LaTeX documents.